interstellxr/jupiter-xray-analysis/README.md

 # jupiter-xray-analysis
 TPIVb project at EPFL with the purpose of analyzing data provided by the INTEGRAL telescope to study hard X-ray emissions from Jupiter.

+## Code organization
+- 'data/': contains the FITS files queried from the INTEGRAL archive, figures used in the report and other data files.
+- 'jupiter-xrays/': contains the main code for the analysis.
+    Main notebooks:
+    - 'crablongterm.ipynb'/'jupiterlongterm.ipynb': notebook to query the Crab/Jupiter FITS files from a given ScW list.
+    - 'stacking.ipynb': notebook to stack images of multiple ScWs to increase the SNR.
+    - 'jscws.ipynb': notebook to create a list of ScWs where Jupiter is in the FoV.
+    - 'crabplotting.ipynb'/'jupiterplotting.ipynb': notebook to extract data from the Crab/Jupiter FITS files and plot lightcurves.
+    Utility scripts:
+    - 'utils.py': utility functions used in the notebooks.
+    - 'plots.py': functions to plot all kinds of graphs.
+    Other notebooks:
+    - 'spectra.ipynb': notebook to extract and plot spectra from csv files.
+    - 'tests.ipynb': as the name suggests, a notebook to test various things.
+    - 'calculations.ipynb': notebook to perform various calculations.
+    - 'crab.ipynb': notebook to analyze a single Crab FITS file.
+    - 'jupiter.ipynb': notebook to analyze a single Jupiter FITS file.

+## Workflow
+1. Create a list of ScWs where Jupiter is in the FoV using 'jscws.ipynb'.
+2. Query the FITS files for these ScWs using 'jupiterlongterm.ipynb'.
+3. Run 'crablongterm.ipynb' to query Crab FITS files for calibration purposes.
+4. Run 'crabplotting.ipynb' to extract lightcurves from the Crab FITS files and create conversion factors.
+5. Run an automatic statistical analysis on the FITS files to extract lightcurves using 'jupiterplotting.ipynb'.
+6. If needed, stack images of multiple ScWs using 'stacking.ipynb' to increase the SNR.
+7. 'spectra.ipynb' can be used to extract and plot spectra from csv files, and add upper limits on the plots.

 ## Some important links
 API documentation: https://oda-api.readthedocs.io/en/latest/
 MMODA: https://www.astro.unige.ch/mmoda/